A. General Terms - Applicable to all Accounts

 If you have made a complaint to us and your questions or complaints are not resolved to your satisfaction, please write to:

-If you are not satisfied with the Ombudsman’s response, you may contact the Ombudsman for Banking Services and Investments at 1-888-451-4519(Toll-Free), email email@example.com or write to:
+If you are not satisfied with the Ombudsman’s response, or your complaint to the Tangerine Ombudsman was not resolved within 90 days of the date you first brought your complaint to the CRG, you may contact the external ombudsman for Tangerine Bank - ADR Chambers Banking Ombudsman at 1-800-941-3655(Toll-Free), email email@example.com or write to:

 The Financial Consumer Agency of Canada (FCAC) supervises federally regulated financial institutions to make sure that they comply with federal consumer protection laws.
 The FCAC also helps educate consumers and monitors industry codes of conduct and public commitments designed to protect the interests of consumers.
 We must comply with many consumer laws that protect you in a number of ways.
 For information about consumer protection laws, contact the FCAC (see contact information below).
 If you have a complaint regarding a potential violation of a consumer protection law, a public commitment, or an industry code of conduct, you can contact the FCAC at: 1-866-461-3222 (English) or 1-866-461-2232 (French), or write to: Financial Consumer Agency of Canada 427 Laurier Avenue West, 6th Floor Ottawa, ON K1R 1B9 web site: fcac-acfc.gc.ca